Valirio/saasforurl/README.md

 # saasforurl
-A simple mocro-saas for URL shortening
+A simple micro-saas for URL shortening